AKJK-Internet-32002/32002/windows-apps-src/design/shell/tiles-and-notifications/send-local-toast-cpp-winrt.md

 In Windows 10, your toast notification content is described using an adaptive language that allows great flexibility with how your notification looks.
 See the [toast content documentation](adaptive-interactive-toasts.md) for more information.

 We'll start with a simple text-based notification.
-Construct the notification content (using the Notifications library), and show the notification!
+Construct the notification content and show the notification!

 <img alt="Simple text notification" src="images/send-toast-01.png" width="364"/>